30+ Homemade Christmas Candy Recipes

 Few things in life are more festive than whipping up a batch of homemade Christmas candy.
 Delicious to eat and perfect for gifting, classic candies like buckeye balls, truffles, peppermint bark, divinity, and brittle are a wonderful way to celebrate the season.
-Spread a little holiday cheer this Christmas by making one (or more!) of these sweet treats and sharing with those who have mattered most in 2020, from friends and family to postal, delivery, and healthcare workers.
+Spread a little holiday cheer this Christmas by making one (or more!) of these sweet treats to share with friends and family.

 Cookie Butter Buckeyes